 Chemistry: allantoin mucilage gum tannin’s alkaloids resin inulin

-Comfrey’s healing properties have signalled caution of not using it in the first instance for for deep wounds, the consideration being that it may heal too quickly on the surface before the deeper tissues are ready, an instance where hypercal tincture is more appropriate.
-Obviously this applies to other types of preparation as cream is used for intact skin.
+Comfrey’s healing properties have signalled caution of not using it in the first instance for for deep wounds, the consideration being that it may heal too quickly on the surface before the deeper tissues are quite ready, and in that instance where hypercal tincture is more appropriate. this generallyapplies to other types of preparation with cream being more appropriate for intact skin.